greentfrapp/project-asimov/outline_1.md

 	- Amazon's Prime Free Same-Day Delivery service was only offered to certain districts - often the richer and whiter ones ([link](https://www.bloomberg.com/graphics/2016-amazon-same-day/))
 - The technology working better for certain demographics
 	- *In this case, the accuracy (or other related measure) of the algorithm differs depending on the demographic*
-	- Facial recognition algorithms are notorious for working better on certain skin colors and genders - see Joy Buolamwini's [Gender Shades project](http://gendershades.org/overview.html)
+	- Facial recognition algorithms are notorious for working better on certain skin colors and genders - see Joy Buolamwini's [Gender Shades project](http://gendershades.org/overview.html) **[Possible Demo]**
-	- Sometimes, this is inevitable and a tradeoff must be considered - see this [ProPublica piece](https://www.propublica.org/article/bias-in-criminal-risk-scores-is-mathematically-inevitable-researchers-say)
+	- Sometimes, this is inevitable and a tradeoff is required - see this [ProPublica piece](https://www.propublica.org/article/bias-in-criminal-risk-scores-is-mathematically-inevitable-researchers-say) **[Possible Demo]**
 - The technology (dis)advantaging certain demographics
 	- *In this case, the algorithm might be "accurate" but causes harm to certain demographics*
 	- See [this piece](https://www.wired.com/story/ideas-joi-ito-insurance-algorithms/) by Joi Ito
 	- Examples include the use of algorithms for [predicting recividism](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing), [credit scoring](https://www.demos.org/research/discredited-how-employment-credit-checks-keep-qualified-workers-out-job) and [hiring](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G)

-#### Hidden bias (correlations)
+#### Hidden Bias (correlations)

-#### Feedback loops
+**[Possible Demo]**

+This refers to when certain sensitive features (e.g. race) are removed from training data, but the resulting model still shows bias.
+For instance, the districts with Amazon's Prime Free Same-Day Delivery were apparently chosen without considering racial composition.
+However, the chosen districts showed obvious racial differences.

+This happens primarily because other features in the dataset are correlated with the sensitive features or share confounding factors.
+This needs to be highlighted because naively removing sensitive features might give practitioners a false sense of security about fairness.

+In fact, in some cases, sensitive features *should* be included in the dataset so that it is easier to spot when the algorithm is biased.
+See [this paper](https://arxiv.org/abs/1104.3913) by Dwork et al. (2011) for more details.

-#### No corrective samples
+#### Feedback Loops / No Correction

-#### Favoring / harming / works better / worse for certain demographics
-#### Only available to certain demographics
+**[Possible Demo]**

+This refers to when the algorithms perpetuate feedback loops.

+For example, suppose the police uses a model to predict high-crime areas to patrol.
+The police then increases patrols at these areas.
+Because there are more patrols, more crime is reported and recorded.
+These reports are submitted and confirm and reinforce the algorithm's predictions.

+But suppose the model was wrong in the first place and it missed out a certain high-crime area?
+This area gets less attention and there are less arrests, which again reinforces the model's predictions.

+In other words, sometimes, the system is set up such that it does not matter whether the model is correct or wrong - the model will be apparently correct.
+In such cases, irrational biases may appear to be statistically significant.

 #### When is bias not bias?

+**[Possible Demo]**

+In an era of social justice warriors and South Park's PC Bros, it has become difficult to distinguish bias from legit correlation and causation.

+In Chapter 6 of Cathy O'Neill's *Weapons of Math Destruction*, the author describes how employers might discriminate against certain demographics (along aspects of race, gender, age, health) via a variety of mechanisms.
+The author also raises the possibility of a future where employers have access to an individual's predisposition to certain illnesses and estimated mortality and avoid hiring individuals who might be racking up on sick leaves and healthcare expenditures.

+But this is a tricky issue.
+In most cases, more confident and outspoken candidates stand a better chance of getting a job.
+Should we consider this as discriminating individuals who are less confident and afraid of speaking up?
+What is the difference between *level of confidence* and *race*?
+Why is it okay to use one factor as a job criteria but taboo to use the other?

+We don’t say that the Olympics are biased against physically unfit people.
+So when does a legitimate factor become a cause for bias?

-#### Explainability vs transparency and what these concepts mean for bias
+#### Transparency vs Explainability and What These Concepts Mean for Bias

+**[Possible Demo]**

+In essence, a neural network can be made *transparent* by simply making the weights publicly available.
+However, this does not make the neural network's decisions anymore *explainable* in human terms.

+In the context of bias, lack of transparency and explainability of algorithms result in hidden biases, which could be mistakenly justified.

+But also consider the possibility of the algorithms being *gamed* if they are made completely transparent and explainable.
+There's a reason why exam papers and interview questions are kept confidential.

 <div class="return-to-top"><a href="#title">[Return to top]</a></div>

 ---

 ## Useful Tools

+Tools for mitigating and catching algorithm bias and how to use them.

 <div class="return-to-top"><a href="#title">[Return to top]</a></div>